djalbat/occam-parsers/README.md

 ### Regular expressions

-A regular expression is distinguished by the usual leading and trailing foward slashes:
+A regular expression is distinguished by the usual leading and trailing forward slashes:

     /\d+/

-A regular expression should match the whole of a token.
-For this reason, the leading and trailing anchors `^` and `$` will be added automatically.

 ### Matching significant token types

 This can be done with a symbol that is identical to the significant token type in question, contained within square brackets: